PLOS/content-repo/gcsmigrate/README.md

 ### Test

-QA to perform tests on the newly configured S3 backend.
+QA to perform tests on the newly configured GCS backend.

 ### Re-enable ingest